anki-code/xonsh-cheatsheet/README.md

 ### Do asynchronous task in interactive prompt

-For example you can [pull history from other sessions](https://github.com/xonsh/xonsh/issues/1467#issuecomment-2180645180).
+For example you can continuously [pulling history from other sessions](https://github.com/xonsh/xonsh/issues/1467#issuecomment-2180645180).

 ### How to trace xonsh code?